Meetings

 1. Quick context on where I’m at

-2. Three questions for you on how we’ll work together
+2. Three questions on how we’ll work together

 3. Short status + one risk